lewis00001/TriviaGame/README.md

 # TriviaGame
-* Trivia form with multiple choice or true/false options.  * The player will have a limited amount of time to finish the quiz. * The game ends when the time runs out. * The page will reveal the number of questions that players answer correctly and incorrectly.
+This glyph trivia game contains 24 Maya glyphs, Eight of which are selected at random for the player.
+The player must choose the correct answer out of the four possible options.
+Each question is timed.
+At the completion of the game the player is presented with the number of questions they got correct, incorrect, and the number of questions that ran out of time.